Condla/big-data-cub-workshop/README.md

 ## Agenda

 0. Introduction of People
-0. Use Case Introduction: Customer 360 (?)
+0. Use Case Introduction: Customer 360, Connected Car (?)
 0. Getting to know the Infrastructure
 0. Getting to know the data:
    0.